Kendog09/Kendog09.github.io/docs/testing.md

 ### Test Case ID: 1

-Test: Is the user sent a notification to grant location permissions when the web-app is opened?
+Test: Is the user sent a notification to grant location permissions when PottyPal is opened?

-Test Steps:
+### Test steps:

--User opens PottyPal.
+1.User opens PottyPal.

--Notification is recieved requesting location.
+2.Notification is recieved requesting location.

--
+3.The user presses accept and the permission is granted.

+### Test Case ID: 2

+Test: Is the map displayed with the correct markers for the public toilets?

+### Test steps:

+1.User opens pottyPal and grants location permissions.

+2.User selects the option to open the map.

+3.The map is properly displayed with the public toilets having marker icons displayed.

+### Test Case ID: 3

+Test: Is the dataset correctly displayed and alocated to each toilet correctly?

+### Test steps:

+1.User opens pottyPal.

+2.User selects the option to find by type or searches a specific toilet.

+3.The toilet is displayed with the correct information besides it.

+### Test Case ID: 4

+Test: Does it allow the user to find the closest toilet too them?

+### Test steps:

+1.User opens pottyPal.

+2.User allows location permissions.

+3.The user selects find nearest public toilet and it is displayed with the correct information.

 Functional requirements
 *Each number after the FR is appropriate for the coresponding UC number.

 FR1.1 The system shall get the users geo-location from navigator.geolocation.